Shell4026/ShellProtector/README.md

 **<liltoon)At testor component, it doesn't come back to normal>**.

+Try one of three ways

-Try Assets - liltoon - Refresh Shader. or restart unity.
+1. Click Assets - liltoon - Refresh Shader
+2. Try restarting Unity.
+3. Delete your own avatar folder inside the ShellProtect folder and re-encrypt it.

 ## How it works
 Encrypt the texture using an XXTEA algorithm after transforming the key with SHA-256.